-CELLYTE 2CMT Modular/Tubular small type's cells can be assembled / stacked in the vertical and horizontal position.
-The large capacity cells can only be used / stacked in the horizontal position.
-The horizontally positioned modules may be stacked up to 10 modules high.
-Batteries are configured to provide the termination at the top of the battery while providing the shortest possible connections.
+CELLYTE 2CMTG Modular / Tubular module types 2CMTG are designed to be stacked in the horizontal position.
+Modules are configured to provide the termination at the top of the battery while providing the shortest possible connections.
 When a system requires fewer cells than are needed to completely fill all modules, the extra spaces will be filled with a dummy cell(s).
 Place the modules with the dummy cells at the top of the stack.

-CELLYTE 2CMT Modular / Tubular small cells when mounted in the vertical position may be placed end-to-end or side-by-side or a combination of the two.
+CELLYTE 2CMTG Modular / Tubular when mounted in the vertical position may be placed end-to-end or side-by-side or a combination of the two.
 Note that standard horizontal configuration will be supplied unless specified differently at time of order.
-Also note that when modules are vertically mounted, they do not meet seismic zone 4 specifications.
+Also note that when modules are vertically mounted, they do not meet seismic zone 4 qualifications.

-NOTE: Handle modules by the front or rear mounting channels only.
+NOTE: Handle/lift modules by the lifting slings hooked diagonally in front and rear mounting channels only.
 Do not lift the battery / module by the cells because damage to the cells will result.